pdsferreira/cmb-aber-dopp/README.md

 # cmb-aber-dopp (version 0.2)

-## Edit 14/02/22
-The old wrong noise simulations pipeline was removed.

 ## Edit 14/04/21:
 * Addition of CCP alternative directly on harmonic space
 * Addition of realistic and crossed expected error function with examples (forecasts).